DavidAJohnston/GGCVHOA/SampleWaterCovenant.md

-Covenant Rules / Guidelines Related to Water
+### Covenant Rules / Guidelines Related to Water from Gamma Agreement

 1. Maintaining clean surface and ground water and conserving water in general, is a top priority.
 GGC owns tremendous above/below-ground water rights, but keeping our water resource healthy is perhaps our most important priority for the future.